endolith/OT_3DEP_Workflows/README.md

 Anaconda is recommended for Python package installation and management.
 Package versions in Anaconda are managed by the package management system *conda*.
 Anaconda installers for MacOS/Linux/Windows can be downloaded from https://docs.anaconda.com/anaconda/install/.
 Follow the instructions to install the appropriate version of Anaconda for your operating system.

 After installing Anaconda, create a conda virtual environment with the required dependencies (contained in `environment.yml`).
-Note: Exectuting the following command will automatically create the conda environment with name `3dep` and all of the required dependencies installed.
+Note: Executing the following command will automatically create the conda environment with name `3dep` and all of the required dependencies installed.
 If you would prefer a different name, replace `3dep` with another name in the following command:

 ```bash
 cd OT_3DEP_Workflows